sampsyo/home/_drafts/fodlam.md

 ---
-title: A Poorly Named Tool for Estimating the Performance and Power of Deep Learning Accelerators
+title: FODLAM, a Poorly Named Tool for Estimating the Performance and Power of Deep Learning Accelerators
 ---
 My group is working on a project that collides with research on hardware accelerators for deep neural networks.
 We're not building a new accelerator ourselves, but we need to know roughly how one behaves.